Article

 The FAIR method is a probabilistic approach to risk calculation, based on both the probable frequency and magnitude of losses.
 The results are quantified and can be expressed in financial terms (in euros, for example).

-One organization estimates that an X loss could occur once every 10 years, and that it would result in a loss of 2 million euros.
+One organization estimates that an X event could occur once every 10 years, and that this event would result in a loss of 2 million euros.
+That's a probable loss of 200,000 euros per year.

-In order to reduce this risk, organizations can seek to reduce its frequency, as well as the amount of financial losses associated with it.
+To reduce this risk, organizations can seek to reduce the frequency of occurrence, as well as the amount of financial loss associated with it.

 Implementing the FAIR method requires the collection of a large amount of data to accurately analyze each risk.
 Losses can be broken down into six categories (production losses, cost of incident response, loss of reputation, etc.).
-The FAIR method also invites us to assess the value of an asset on the basis of its criticality, cost (value) and sensitivity.
+The FAIR method also invites us to assess the value of an asset on the basis of its criticality, its cost (its value) and its sensitivity.

 What are the advantages of the FAIR method for risk assessment?